jorisroovers/gitlint/docs/user_defined_rules.md

     options_spec = [IntOption('custom-verbosity', 2, "Gitlint verbosity for release commits")]

     def apply(self, config, commit):
+        self.log.debug("ReleaseConfigurationRule: This line will be visible when running `gitlint --debug`")

         # If the commit title starts with 'Release', we want to modify
         # how all subsequent rules interpret that commit